TieDyedDevil/afx2tool-linux/README.md

 -----------------------------

-Although `afx2-tool` is designed to support all Axe-FX II models, it has only been tested (as I write this note) on my own Axe-FX II XL+.
+Although `afx2-tool` is designed to support all Axe-FX II models, it has had only limited testing.

-Likewise, although `afx2-tool` is written using common Linux tools, I have only tested it on my own Fedora 22 systems.
+Likewise, although `afx2-tool` is written using common Linux tools, it has been tested only on a small number of Linux distributions.

 Support
 -------